lrdodge/thecolincollective.github.io.2016/_activities/blankiest-blank.md

 ---
 Two person scene with one straight character, the other characterized by <adjective> <job>.
 Adjective and job are suggestions.
-Rotate through until everyone has been the straight character and the described character at least once.
+Rotate through until everyone has been the straight character and described character at least once.